 Financial Planning Tips

 - Are your finances in the hands of a reputable firm that’s playing by the rules?
 If you’re unsure, it may be time to look for a financial advisor.
-Finding the right financial advisor that fits your needs doesn’t have to be hard.
-SmartAsset’s free tool matches you with financial advisors in your area in 5 minutes.
-If you’re ready to be matched with local advisors that will help you achieve your financial goals, get started now.
+Finding a financial advisor that fits your needs doesn’t have to be hard.
+SmartAsset’s free tool matches you with up to three vetted financial advisors who serve your area, and you can interview your advisor matches at no cost to decide which one is right for you.
+If you’re ready to find an advisor who can help you achieve your financial goals, get started now.

 - Regulations control how you can invest, what you can invest in, and even how financial firms handle your money.
 Even if you never meet a CRCP or other finance professional, it helps to have some working knowledge of what they’re enforcing and why.